 You should consider which band of 5G you want your building to have.
 You’ve probably heard of the incredible, futuristic applications that 5G is capable of.
 Most of those will likely be more applicable for commercial use – or rather, non-residential applications.
 These large-scale implementations will in most cases require new infrastructure, perhaps even on-site.
 But mid-and-low-band 5G likely will not.
 So for building owners, focusing on high-band additional equipment to bring high-band 5G is probably the best choice.

 5G-enabled devices are already available.
 Many of your tenants almost certainly have them.
 Even today, though still in its early stages, 5G is available from all major Canadian carriers in some areas.
 4G LTE won’t be fully replaced by 5G for several years and will remain the backup when 5G isn’t available.
 This point is worth making because Canadian building owners have an opportunity to create for their tenants (and future tenants) a major selling point.
-This can be done by balancing current needs with future possibilities.
+This can be done by balancing current needs with future possibilities as they become a 5G company in Canada.

 That doesn’t mean you need to make 5G for Canadian businesses your top priority right away.
 If you own an apartment structure, don’t pursue 5G at the expense of all the 4G users in your building–especially since many products, like SureCall signal boosters, exist and are already approved by the government to be installed, and these won’t be obsolete for the foreseeable future.
 If an opportunity presented itself to start replacing cell infrastructure (if it was necessary in your situation), don’t jump the gun.
 Make sure 4G LTE is covered in your building and then get started on a 5G budget for your future needs.